charlyalizadeh/Maze/README.md

 # Maze
-Maze generator with backtracking algorithm
+Maze generator with backtracking algorithm.
+The gif format makes the algorithm looks slower.

 # Generation